-Processing Steps ADM Roles Distribution Timing Additional Requirements Bank's Prerogative of the Access to Information Policy (AI Policy) to Restrict Access to Operational Procurement information.
-With support from APS, the TL prepares a memorandum (see template) seeking CPO's approval to exercise the AI Policy Prerogative to Restrict Access to Operational Procurement information.
-TL: recommends APM: clears CPO: decides Cc: TT, concerned PM(s), RD(s), and CDs Procedural instructions to implement the AI Policy and AI Directive/Procedure with respect to Operational Procurement information are detailed in Annex V of this Procedure.
+Processing Steps ADM Roles Distribution Timing Additional Requirements Bank's Prerogative of the Access to Information Policy (Al Policy) to Restrict Access to Operational Procurement information.
+With support from APS, the TL prepares a memorandum (see template) seeking CPO's approval to exercise the Al Policy Prerogative to Restrict Access to Operational Procurement information.
 The memorandum provides justifications for the request, including a description of how information [normally disclosed by the Bank], if disclosed, is likely to cause harm that outweighs the benefits of the disclosure.
 It is supported by relevant documents/information, including (i) a copy of the request to access Operational Procurement information, (ii) information to be restricted, and (iii) other relevant documents/information.
+TL: recommends APM: clears CPO: decides Cc: TT, PM(s), RD(s), and CDs Procedural instructions to implement the AI Policy and AI Directive/Procedure with respect to Operational Procurement information are detailed in Annex V of this Procedure.